Gone through Clearing? Find out what happens next?

 At Newcastle, we have a great range of accommodation to choose from, with the option of taking a virtual tour of each of our sites.

-5. Apply for your Student Visa
+6. Apply for your Student visa

 If you’re an international student, you’ll need a visa to study full-time in the UK.
-Now that the UK has left the European Union, you’ll also need to apply for a student visa if you are an EU, EEA or Swiss national and don’t have Settled or Pre-Settled status.
+Now that the UK has left the European Union, you’ll also need to apply for a Student visa if you are an EU, EEA or Swiss national and don’t have Settled or Pre-Settled status.

 To apply, you’ll need a Confirmation of Acceptance for Studies (CAS).
 You’ll be able to request this from your new university after you have accepted your offer and your details have been updated in your application.